 This course is intended for those having some familiarity with the oil and gas industry but with little to no exposure to unconventional reservoir evaluation or development.
 The target audience includes engineers, geologists, technicians, sales representatives, investors, managers, government officials, planners, land specialists, and technical support staff.

 0.8 CEUs (Continuing Education Units) are awarded for this 1-day course.

 All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Refunds will not be given due to no show situations.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.

 SPE reserves the right to cancel or re-schedule courses at will.
 Notification of changes will be made as quickly as possible; please keep this in mind when arranging travel, as SPE is not responsible for any fees charged for cancelling or changing travel arrangements.

 We reserve the right to substitute course instructors as necessary.

 Steve Hennings is the owner and principal engineer for Source Rock Engineering in Littleton, Colorado, USA.
-He has 20 years of industry experience working for a mid-size oil and gas company where he was assigned a wide variety of technical and development roles ranging from production superintendent to simulation engineer to regional technology coordinator.
+He has 20 years industry experience working for a mid-size oil & gas company where he was assigned a wide variety of technical and development roles ranging from production superintendent to simulation engineer to regional technology coordinator.